Charleston SC Mobile Homes For Sale

 THE GOOD NEWS

-On the bright side, 99% of current new construction manufactured homes are built just as well as a standard stick-built home is, and in many cases, you could even argue they are built better.
-This is because most national and state building codes require that the standards in which manufactured homes be built have to be such that they can withstand the same force as with a site-built framed house.
+On the bright side 99% of current manufactured homes are built just as good as a standard stick built home is, and in many cases you could even argue they are built better.
+This is because most national and state building codes require that the standards in which manufactured homes be built have to be such that they can withstand the same force as with a site built framed house.
 Also, they have to be built strong enough to withstand going 70 miles an hour down the highway.
-So from a quality of construction standpoint, there is no reason to be concerned.
+So from a quality of construction standpoint there is no reason to be concerned.

 SIZES